jade-hernandez/modal-component/docs/pricing-components-analysis.md

 ```

 - Adds a call-to-action button at the bottom of the card
-- The button spans the full width of the card
 - Uses the specified variant and a large size
-- Has auto margin at the top to push it to the bottom of the card

 ### Key Features Price Card